-Following on from Dong et al.,9 I first reimplemented the published modelling framework to ensure I could replicate their results.
-In doing so I was also able to analyse the strengths of their approach; surprisingly the two-step classification then regression added little additional accuracy relative to a simple linear regression model using the same set of regressors (Fig. Error: Reference source not found).
+Following on from Dong et al.,9 I first reimplemented the published ENCODE modelling framework to ensure I could replicate their results.
+In doing so I was also able to analyse the strengths and caveats of their approach; surprisingly the two-step classification then regression (firstly assessing a gene as ‘on or ‘off’, then predicting expression level) added little additional accuracy relative to a simple linear regression model predicting expression levels using the same set of regressors (Fig. Error: Reference source not found).